uber_get_auth_url

 From the tool's definition Tool description states 'Get the Uber authorization URL for user to authenticate' — it retrieves a URL without side effects.
 This is a read-only query operation that returns an authentication endpoint.

-PolicyLayer is an MCP gateway — it sits between your AI agents and MCP Uber Server, and nothing reaches the server without passing your rules.
-This is the rule we recommend for uber_get_auth_url:
+PolicyLayer is an MCP gateway: it sits between your AI agents and MCP Uber Server, and checks every tool call against a rule you set before the call runs.
+Nothing changes on the server itself.
+For uber_get_auth_url, this is the rule to start with:

-} uber_get_auth_url is read-only, so it stays allowed — but everything else on the server is denied unless you say otherwise.
+uber_get_auth_url is read-only, so it stays allowed.
+Everything else on the server is denied unless you say otherwise.

 Get the Uber authorization URL for user to authenticate.
 It is categorised as a Read tool in the MCP Uber Server MCP Server, which means it retrieves data without modifying state.